montagejs/frb/README.md

 ### Average

 The arithmetic mean of a collection can be updated incrementally.
-Each time the array changes, the added and removed items adjust the last known sum and count of values in the array.
+Each time the array changes, the added and removed values adjust the last known sum and count of values in the array.

 ```javascript